MuskaanSharma1308/minimal/index.md

 Detection of spam and non spam mails

 I have used Machine learning and NLP techniques in this projects .
 I have used 4 Algorithms in this that are Logistic Rregression, Decision Tree, Random Forest Classifer, Niave Bayes.
 Out of which  Random Forest  Classifier was giving the best result
-This is becuase it has Decision Tree inside it

 <center><img src="assets/img/spam_img.jpeg"/></center>